 Anger and Forgiveness

-A Curious Soul Philosophy Workshop
+What: A Curious Soul Philosophy workshopIl 1588xn.2386616417 Bj8t

 Workshop Description:

 Anger has taken over the spirit of our times.
 We face such intense polarization over racial injustice, environmental concerns, immigration, the global pandemic, and even the question of how to distinguish between truth and lies, that it seems impossible to find common ground.
 Our world looks like it is about to erupt, and we feel the growing tension and rage on both a political and personal level.
 Friendships and families are breaking up over what feel like irreparable moral divisions.
-Fury and distrust fills the news, social media, and the streets.
-We're left wondering how we can possibly move forward toward productive problem solving.
+Fury and distrust fill the news, social media, and the streets.
+We’re left wondering how we can possibly move forward toward productive problem solving.

 Martha Nussbaum, in her book Anger and Forgiveness: Resentment, Generosity, Justice (2016), questions the cultural belief that anger is a righteous, necessary, and powerful tool for fighting injustice.
 She talks us through some errors in judgment wrapped up in the anger paradigm (namely, a "payback" mentality) and turns to three examples of effective commitment to non-anger in Mohandas Gandhi, Martin Luther King, Jr., and Nelson Mandela.
 She also considers the concept of forgiveness as an alternative to anger, but she finds in traditional forgiveness another version of the payback mentality that worries her.
 Concerned with how we can move toward future-oriented collaborative problem solving, she carefully distinguishes between forms of anger and forgiveness that are counterproductive and those that might have a transforming effect.